-The article for consideration should be sent to Saskia Bultman, secretary, Yearbook of Women’s History, by email: email@example.com.
-It should include
+The article for consideration should be sent to Evelien Walhout, secretary of the Yearbook of Women’s History, by e-mail: email@example.com.
+Please include in separate Word files:

-- list of illustrations and small jpgs of each illustration (note that the final figures must be 300 dpi or more).
-Please note that authors are responsible for securing permission to reproduce quoted material and all illustrations;
+- Small jpgs of each illustration (note that the final figures must be 300 dpi or more).
+Please note that authors are responsible for securing permission to reproduce quoted material and all illustrations.

 - The Yearbook does not publish previously published material except in translation or as source documents.

 - The Yearbook accepts illustrated papers.
-It is the author’s responsibility to provide both the images (300 dpi min) and secure the permission to reproduce them.
+It is the author’s responsibility to provide both the images (300 dpi or more) and secure the permission to reproduce them.

 - Do not use headers and footers.

 - Style should be clear and accessible, avoiding jargon.
-Authors should state the context of their work, its place in the existing field of study, and identify individuals and specialist references.
+Authors should state the context of their work and its place in the existing field of study.

-- Please avoid turns of phrase that are not acceptable (such as masculine forms as universals); please also avoid acronyms.
+- Avoid turns of phrase that are not inclusive (such as masculine forms as universals).

-- A person’s full name should be given on first appearance no matter how famous, for example, William Gunn or Henry Moore not Gunn or Moore until second mention.
+- A person’s full name should be given on first appearance no matter how famous.
+For example William Gunn or Henry Moore and not Gunn or Moore until second mention.

 Andrew Brown, Quotes and Plagiarism (Alphen aan den Rijn: Kluwer, 2005).